rwurdig/Databio_project/README.md

 ## Data Model
-The data model should be a graph data model.
-The graph should contain nodes for proteins, genes, organisms, references, and more.
+The data model should contain nodes for proteins, genes, organisms, references, and more.
 The graph should contain edges for the relationships between these nodes.
 The relationships should be based on the XML schema.
 For example, the `protein` element contains a `recommendedName` element.
 The `recommendedName` element contains a `fullName` element.
 The `fullName` element contains the full name of the protein.
 The graph should contain an edge between the `protein` node and the `fullName` node.

 Here is an example for the target data model:

 ![Example Data Model](./img/example_data_model.png)

-## Assessed Criteria

-> :warning: The solution will not be assessed based on correctness of the data model with respect to biological entities.
-This requires domain knowledge that we do not expect you to have.
-We will assess the solution based on the following criteria:

-- The solution captures most of the data from the XML
-- The solution makes use of general purpose open-source tools
-- The solution can be scaled to handle larger datasets

 ## Example Code
 In the `example_code` directory, you will find some example Python code for loading data to Neo4j.

-## Submission
-**Please commit your solution to a new repository on GitHub**.

-Feel free to use this repository as a starting point or to start from scratch.
-Include a `README.md` file that describes how to run the solution.
-Please also include a description how to set up and reproduce the environment required to run the solution.

-Finally, email join@weave.bio with 1) the link to your solution repo and 2) your resume